Isolated Incidents or a Pattern of Behaviors?

 Keep Some Patterns

+These negative patterns were probably more extreme in our addiction; however, these same self-defeating behaviors are how people react to life in recovery, too.
 However, not all of your patterns are necessarily self-defeating.
-If you say, “Thank you”, when someone does something nice for you, that’s a good pattern of being courteous.
+If you say, “Thank you,” when someone does something nice for you, that’s a good pattern of being courteous.
 You should keep that one!

 What Are The Possible Origins Of These Patterns?

 These are only four possible origins for patterns of self-defeating behaviors.
-However, it’s a great start on finding which ones create problems for you.
+However, it’s a great start to finding which ones create problems for you.
 It’s always up to us to find our answers.

 1. Childhood Roles

 Typically, these are the labels and descriptors for the family of origin roles: